 - a. loss of income: - i.
 The risk of loss of income under the statutory agreement is significant, but cannot be directly controlled, since the amount of income received under the statutory agreement is derived by a formula from returns on investments that are beyond council's control.
 The risk can be mitigated by reducing dependence on the income from the statutory agreement, but to do so requires council's use of earmarked reserves to remain lawful.
 In particular, any reserves accumulated must be for a clear and specific purpose, and must be reviewed to ensure they are still provisions that can be delivered in a reasonable timeframe, and - ii.
 The risk of loss of income from a reduction in interest rate is significant, but not material. - b.
 The cost of new or additional services is in essence a matter for council to manage, by assessing the cost of any new service and not taking on services that cannot be funded.
-Officers routinely ask Northumberland County Council if there is any intention to transfer further services to council; the only such transfers likely in 2024-25 are war memorials, for which provision will be made, and the market, which is the subject of a separate report to council, for which provision has been made. - c.
+Officers routinely ask Northumberland County Council if there is any intention to transfer further services to council; the only such transfers likely in 2025-26 are war memorials, for which provision has been made, and the market, for which provision will be made. - c.
 Failure to anticipate cost changes is the most difficult risk to both manage and to mitigate.
-The risks officers have identified are:

-i.
-Changes in wage costs.
+The risks officers have identified are: - Changes in wage costs.
 Council has previous policy of adopting the pay scheme and negotiating arrangements that the National Association of Local Councils (NALC) recommends, which is an arrangement that mirrors that for upper tier local councils.
 Despite being entitled to a seat at the employers side of the table in pay negotiations, NALC appears to take no part, and cannot prevent the negotiations being prolonged, drawn out, and unpredictable.
-It is impossible to predict what pay rise may be awarded under these arrangements in 2024- 25 and it remains the Town Clerk's opinion that the only way to mitigate this risk is to move to localized pay bargaining, and ii.
-Changes in utilities costs Market volatility in utilities costs is significant, but cannot be mitigated except by active management of costs, and of consumption.
-The installation of a smart meter in the council's main premises in the near future is the most significant action that can be undertaken in this regard.
-Issues arising from proposal None.
-Rationale for recommendation Not applicable.
+It is impossible to predict what pay rise may be awarded under these arrangements in 2025-26.

+Issues arising from proposal